dhughes/tiy-developer-designer-crashcourse/README.md

 **Demo:**

-* Updating recipe.html with thymeleaf
 * Update RecipeRepository.java
-	* Changed sorting
-	* Requiring updates to entities
-		* Recipe.java
-		* Ingredient.java
-		* Instruction.java
 * Update RecipeController.java
-	* Gets data from repo
-	* shows via th attrs
+* Update recipe.html for thymeleaf

 **Core Concepts:**

+* Methods are how we give object capabilities in Java
+	* I want to be able to get a specific recipe
+		* I add a method to the thing that gets recipes from the database
+		* RecipeRepository
+			* Added method to get a specific recipe
+				* Added two support methods used by the first one
+			* Changed how recipe list is sorted via SQL
+	* I want my application to be able to show recipes
+		* I add a method to the controller
+		* Added a Spring annotation to make it work
+			* It uses RecipeRepository to get data and passes it to Thymeleaf
+* Thymeleaf is used to make static HTML be dynamic.
-* ????
+	* Natural templates

 ## 5. Make HTML Responsive